 When the AUX output is set to "PassFail", in the pass/fail test, the instrument will output a pulse via the [AUX OUT] connector when a passed or failed waveform is detected during the pass/fail test.

 14. EXT TRIG

-A BNC connector that is used to input the external trigger signal to the oscilloscope.
+BNC connector.
+The external trigger signal is input to the oscilloscope via this connector.

-4.5.4 User Interface
+4.5.4 User Interface Overview